Dfellner92/100FEinterviewQuestions/GENERAL.md

 What happens when you hit enter after typing in a url on a browser?
 The URL is then used to find the server where the website is hosted and returns the dependencies.
 Authentication could play a part in this process.
 Once granted access, the index page will fire off dependencies such as image sources, javascript pages, or style sheets.

+### Recursion

+Recursion is when you have a function that calls itself until it no longer can, then returns a value that is typically some type of combination of the returns of each call.